-1. Talk to your healthcare provider about your personal and family history of cancer and options for genetic testing.

-2. Submit your blood or saliva samples through your healthcare provider, who will ship it to our laboratory for analysis.

-3. Your doctor will notify you once your test results are available.

-4. Discuss your test results with your healthcare provider, and plan your health management.
-We can also connect you with a genetic counselor at no additional cost if your results indicate a positive (called pathogenic or likely pathogenic) or an inconclusive (a variant of unknown significance (VUS)) result.
+- 1. Talk to your healthcare provider about your personal and family history of cancer and options for genetic testing. - 2.
+Submit your blood or saliva samples through your healthcare provider, who will ship it to our laboratory for analysis. - 3.
+Your doctor will notify you once your test results are available. - 4.
+Discuss your test results with your healthcare provider, and plan your health management.
+We can also connect you with a genetic counselor at no additional cost if your results indicate a positive (called pathogenic or likely pathogenic) or an inconclusive (called VUS) result.